faceleg/node-assetify/README.md

     { src: 'alert("look ma, no files!");' }

+Assetify will still compile this into a file, if you don't want this, or if you want a file to be inlined for some awkward reason, you can use the `inline: true` option.
+Note that **this will prevent bundling from happening on that asset**, so you might _prefer_ to set `inline: true` only if you're running on the _development_ environment.

 Here is an example configuration module, extracted from [**NBrut**](https://github.com/bevacqua/NBrut "NBrut Node.JS Blogging Engine").

 ```javascript